| Therapeutic Dosages

 | Safety Issues

 Progesterone is one of the two primary female hormones.
-As the name implies, progesterone prepares ("pro") the womb for pregnancy (gestation).
+As the name implies, progesterone prepares ("pro") the uterus for pregnancy (gestation).
 Progesterone works in tandem with

 ; indeed, if estrogen is taken as a medication without being balanced by progesterone (so called unopposed estrogen), there is an increased risk of uterine cancer.